peterhry/peterhrynkow.com/_posts/2017-11-25-should-we-design-for-handedness.md

 First I wanted to see if it was even possible to detect how a user is holding their device, so I started playing with some JavaScript.
 What I found was that a swipe gesture can reveal which thumb is touching the screen by observing the start and end position of the swipe.
 You can [find the code on GitHub](https://github.com/peterhry/digits.js).
 One thing to note is that the algorithm works well when the user is holding their device in one hand but gets confused during two-handed use.

+The script could perhaps be improved by incorporating data from the [`DeviceOrientation`](https://developer.mozilla.org/en-US/docs/Web/Events/deviceorientation) API.
+Knowing the angle the device is held at might offer clues as to how the user is holding the device.
+For example, if the screen is angled downward, the user might be laying-down with the phone held above their head.

 ### Is it worth it?

 Is there potential to optimize interfaces based on how the user is holding their device?
 Maybe.
 But I think it gets complicated when you consider how often people change their Constantly changing the interface might just confuse people.
 What do you think? <a href="http://twitter.com/peterhry">Reach out to me on twitter</a> with your thoughts.